epfl-ada/ada-2021-project-the-internationadas/README.md

 ## TA Questions
 * Do you think our research questions are well-formulated and feasible?
+* We have 72577 quotations related to climate change.
+Do you think these are enough to do answer our research questions?
+* If you have better topic suggestion, we will be happy to take your advice!
 * If you have some tips or see possible improvements regarding how to better handle data of such size, we are happy to listen to your feedback!